ComFreek/logic-based-nlp-tableaux-machine/README.md

 - If tests are failing and manual comparisons between models (i.e. between Maps) is cumbersome, you can temporarily use the following code:

       println(modelToString(machine.nextModel().get))

+- The test files and their classes must be suffixed with `*Spec`, otherwise `sbt test` might not run all of them.